 The difference is the activity that caused the injury.

 Fall is not a work activity.
 Although the fall might have happened whilst performing a work activity.
 It is not a work activity.
 Thus, the subsequent injury is not classified as a work-related musculoskeletal disorder.

-Injury from a fall, is classified as a work-related accident.
+An injury from a fall is classified as a work-related accident.

-Whereas, work-related musculoskeletal disorder are injuries caused by work activities.
-For example, typing, lifting boxes, manual handling and using hand-held tools.
+Whereas, work-related musculoskeletal disorders are injuries caused by work activities.
+For example, typing, lifting boxes, manual handling, and working from a computer.